 - Maintenance, Grounds, and Housekeeping (Minimum age 16)

 - Sunday Welcome and Check-in Team

-All summer camp volunteers are required to fill out the following forms before moving through the screening process:
+All summer camp, retreat, and equestrian volunteers are required to fill out the following forms before moving through the screening process:

 Consider serving as a committee member to help guide and direct the ministry of DuBois Center.
 We have volunteers serve on the following committees: